-- 1. A range of NEMT services, including wheelchair and stretcher transport, to accommodate the varied mobility needs of patients. - 2.
+- 1. A range of NEMT services, including but not limited to wheelchair and stretcher transport and patients requiring oxygen, to accommodate the varied mobility needs of patients. - 2.
 A service area that includes not only Kentucky but also contiguous states. - 3.
 Availability including weekends and holidays to accommodate the scheduling needs of patients. - 4.
 Real-time tracking of NEMT assets for university staff to ensure timely communication with patients and healthcare providers. - 5.
-NEMT capacity for approximately 200 patient transports per month.
+NEMT capacity for approximately 200 patient transports per month. - 6.
+Scalability of Services